 Each dormitory provides a live-in dorm supervisor and security is maintained 24 hours a day.
 Each dorm student is provided a twin (long) bed, chest-of-drawers, closet, desk and chair.
 Self-service laundry facilities are provided within all dorm buildings; washers and dryers are free of charge, but students must provide their own cleaning supplies.
-Inactive telephone lines are provided in each dorm room; it is the responsibility of any student who wishes room telephone service to obtain that service through any local telephone company.
-Each room will also have access to satellite television and wireless internet.
+Each room will have wireless internet.

 Frankie Hall is a two-floor building on campus that provides housing accommodations for 78 men.
 Women are not allowed in Frankie Hall except for the main entrance lobby.
 The downstairs lobby and an upstairs lounge both provide satellite television service.
-A non-pay telephone is located in each hallway downstairs and upstairs; only local calls may be made on these phones.
-Twenty-eight rooms are suite-style, where two rooms share a middle bathroom and shower.
-Ten rooms, which are designated for students on the WCJC baseball team, have restroom facilities and shower at the community bath located down the hallway.
+All rooms are suite-style, where two rooms share a middle bathroom and shower.

 Mullins Hall is a two-floor building on campus that provides housing accommodations for 53 women.
 Men are not allowed in Mullins Hall except for the main entrance lobby, which provides satellite television service.
-A non-pay telephone is located in each hallway downstairs and upstairs; only local calls may be made on these phones.
 Restroom facilities are located at the end of each floor hallway.

 Brooking Hall is a two-floor building located two blocks from campus that provides housing accommodations for 30 women.
 Men are not allowed in Brooking Hall except for the main entrance lobby.
 The downstairs lobby and an upstairs lounge both provide satellite television service.
 Suite style rooms are located only on the second floor where two rooms share a middle bathroom and shower.
 There are no dorm rooms on the lower level.
-Each room offers a small walkon balcony.
-A public, pay telephone is located in the upstairs hallway.
+Each room offers a small walk-on balcony.